NickshihU7/Tutorials/ESP Tutorial.md

 <img src="https://i.ibb.co/pjx2mLm/esp-overview.png" alt="esp-overview" border="0">
 </div>

 In other words, it is a platform that integrates the full design flow of chip development.
 It provides 3 design flows, including RTL (Chisel, SystemVerilog, VHDL), HLS (High Level Synthesis) with C/C++ or SystemC, and Machine learning frameworks (Keras TensorFLow, Pytorch).
-You can choose whichever more is more suitable to your scenario.
+You can choose whichever is more suitable to your scenario.

 To prototype your design, ESP also provides a SoC integration flow which automatically generates a tile-based NoC (Network-on-Chip) configured by the desiner.
 It comes with a GUI which guides designers to configure their own SoC with the choices of CPU, accelerator, memory and auxiliary tiles.